zachlevy/learning-api/README.md

 }
 ```

+A challenge `description` is a full sentence of instructions.

 #### Course
 The course model has an attribute `flow` which is a `jsonb` array of all the content in order.